jboss-fuse/quickstarts/sap-trfc-destination-standalone/README.md

 What is it?
 -----------

-This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP IDoc Destination Camel component.
+This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP Transactional Remote Function Call Destination Camel component.

-This quick start uses XML files containing serialized IDoc documents to create Customer records in the Flight Data Application within SAP.
+This quick start uses XML files containing serialized SAP requests to create Customer records in the Flight Data Application within SAP.
 These files are consumed by the quickstart's route and their contents are then converted to string message bodies.
-These messages are then routed to an `sap-idoc-destination` endpoint which converts and sends them to SAP as `FLCUSTOMER_CREATEFROMDATA01` type IDoc documents to create Customer records.
+These messages are then routed to an `sap-srfc-destination` endpoint which converts and sends them to SAP as `BAPI_FLCUST_CREATEFROMDATA` requests to create Customer records.

 In studying this quick start you will learn:

-* How to define a Camel route containing the JBoss Fuse SAP IDoc Destination Camel component using the Spring XML syntax.
+* How to define a Camel route containing the JBoss Fuse SAP Transactional Remote Function Call Destination Camel component using the Spring XML syntax.
-* How to use the JBoss Fuse SAP IDoc Destination Camel component.
+* How to use the JBoss Fuse SAP Transactional Remote Function Call Destination Camel component to reliably update data in SAP.
 * How to configure connections used by the component.

 For more information see:

-* <https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Fuse/6.2/html/Apache_Camel_Component_Reference/SAP.html> for more information about the JBoss Fuse SAP IDoc Camel components
+* <https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Fuse/6.2/html/Apache_Camel_Component_Reference/SAP.html> for more information about the JBoss Fuse SAP Synchronous Remote Function Call Camel components
 * <https://access.redhat.com/site/documentation/JBoss_Fuse/> for more information about using JBoss Fuse

 System requirements